Implementing an agile spend management system that works for you

 expanded its production at the aerospace facility to manufacture N95 masks for Covid-19 protection.
 And other institutions, such as the University of Sussex

 , have been able to embrace technology to ensure they can keep functioning and, in this example, delivering higher education.

-If recent events have taught us anything, it’s to expect the unexpected and to continue to do so.
-And with that mindset brings the need to develop agile strategies that can flex with change and minimise risk should your environment shift overnight.
-Experts even state that “an agile P2P system is the linchpin for your spend management and wider strategy.”
+If recent events have taught us anything, it’s to expect the unexpected.
+This mindset brings the need to develop agile strategies that can change, adapt, and minimize risk should your environment shift overnight.
+Experts even state that an agile P2P system is the linchpin for your spend management and wider strategy.

 Enable quick, controlled purchasing

-) to purchase specific goods and services that are available from authorised suppliers
+) to purchase specific goods and services that are available from authorized suppliers

 This capability is essential to achieving a high percentage of spend under management and prevent purchases from unapproved suppliers.
 Employees are far more likely to buy the right item from the right supplier when it’s easier to do so than it is to buy from another source.
 Providing employees with the ability to search for and select the item or service that best fits their needs streamlines the purchase process for the employee and dramatically drives higher on-contract spend